3van/mod_auth_gssapi/README.md

-mod_auth_krb5
+mod_auth_gssapi
 =============

-Use this module if you require your Apache httpd instance to play nicely with three-headed dogs.
+Use this module if you require your Apache httpd instance to do things like play nicely with three-headed dogs.